ZykeLaDebrouille/holbertonschool-simple_shell/README.md

 - **Portability:** System calls can vary between operating systems.
 Scripts using these calls directly may not be portable across different Unix versions or distributions.
 - **Security:** Errors in using system calls can introduce security vulnerabilities.
 - **Abstraction:** Unix shells provide abstractions that simplify system interaction, such as rediction, pipes, and environment variables, Using these abstractions is often safer and easier than direct system call usage.

+### Interactive and Non-Interactive Modes

+**Interactive Mode:**

+  - **Definition:**

+	In **interactive mode**, the shell waits for user input, processes commands as they are entered, and provides immediate feedback.

+  - **Features:**

+    - **Command History:** Users can navigate through previously executed commands.
+    - **Autocompletion:** The shell can auto-complete file names and commands.
+    - **Prompt:** The shell displays a prompt indicating that it is ready to accept commands.

+  - **Use Case:**

+  This mode is commonly used in terminal sessions where users manually enter commands to interact with the system.

+**Non-Interactive Mode:**

+  - **Definition:**

+  In **non-interactive mode**, the shell executes commands from a script or a file without user interaction.
+It reads commands from a script or input file and processes them in sequence.

+  - **Features:**

+	- **Script Execution:** Useful for automating tasks such as system maintenance, software installation, and backups.
+	- **No Prompt:** There is a no prompt for user input; commands are executed in the background.

+  - **Use Case:**

+  This mode is ideal for running automated scripts or batch processing tasks where user interaction is not required.

 **Conclusion**